elves/elvish/website/learn/first-commands.md

 ```

 These commands come with Elvish and are thus called **builtin commands**.
 The
-refenrece page for the [builtin module](../ref/builtin.html) contains all the
+reference page for the [builtin module](../ref/builtin.html) contains all the
 builtin commands you can use directly.

 ## Commands in modules